yangmeyer/ym-blog/about.md

 ## Global

 I don’t call myself “cosmopolitan” or “polyglot” (how pretentious), but others sometimes do.
-Probably because I haven’t been good at deciding on where I want to live (ID/CN/DE/FR/US/SE) or remembering which languages I still actively speak (de/en/id/fr/sv/es?).
+Probably because I haven’t been good at deciding on where I want to live and have lost track of which languages I still actively speak.
 Or maybe it’s because every now and again I surprise friends in SF, London or Bangkok with “hey I’m gonna be in your city next week got a sofa for me” e-mails.
 I’m currently based in **Frankfurt**.

 ## Interests